apptainer/apptainer-userdocs/environment_and_metadata.rst

  Environment Overview
 **********************

-When you run a program in a container with {Singularity}, the environment variables that the program sees are a combination of:
+When you run a program in a container with {Project}, the environment variables that the program sees are a combination of:

    -  The environment variables set in the base image (e.g. Docker